Go Goldfields is a place-based initiative addressing complex social issues in the Central Goldfields Shire, Victoria.

-In 2014 the Go Goldfields Alliance adopted collective impact as a collaborative approach to drive large-scale social change in the Central Goldfields community, with Central Goldfields Shire agreeing to the significant role of backbone organisation.
+In 2014 the Go Goldfields Alliance adopted Collective Impact as a collaborative approach to drive large-scale social change in the Central Goldfields community, with Central Goldfields Shire Council agreeing to the significant role of a Backbone organisation.
 Since then community members have been coming together with leaders from services and government agencies to address local, complex social issues that have previously proven difficult to fix.

-Our collective impact journey is one of learning and striving.
+Our Collective Impact journey is one of learning and striving.
 Bringing authentic community voice and influence to the table is critical to the success of our work.
 This means building relationships based upon trust and tapping into grassroots community networks in ways that benefit the community.
-Having the service leaders and government decision makers at the table – who are in the position to challenge and change existing systems – is also critical so that new thinking and doing can be embedded where it can do the most good.
+Having the service leaders and government decision-makers at the table – who are in the position to challenge and change existing systems – is also critical so that new thinking and action can be embedded where it can be most effective.